mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 #### Simple 1D CNN with embedding layer

-Our one-dimensional word-embedding model builds on the _Simple1d_ \ac{CNN} in \autoref{simple-1d-cnn}, and is constructed by placing an embedding layer at the beginning of the model instead of the size 1 convolution layer.
+Our one-dimensional word-embedding model builds on the _Simple1d_ \ac{CNN} in \autoref{simple-1d-cnn}, and is constructed by placing an embedding layer at the beginning of the model instead of the 1x1 convolution layer.
 The embedding layer transforms the byte values into a vector of continuous numbers, allowing the model to learn the characteristics of each byte value and represent it mathematically.
 After the embedding layer, the model is identical to the _Simple1d_ model.
 The full model specification is shown in \autoref{table:1d-cnn-with-embedding-layer}.
 This model has a total of 184,794 trainable parameters and is hereby referred to as _Simple1d-E_.

 Table: 1D CNN with embedding layer \label{table:1d-cnn-with-embedding-layer}